microscaler/DCops/docs/EVENT_EMISSION_TESTING_PRD.md

 ## Overview

 This PRD outlines the requirements for implementing comprehensive tests for Kubernetes event emission in the NetBox Controller.

-Currently, our tests verify that the event infrastructure exists and methods can be called, but they do not verify that events are actually emitted with correct content.
+**Status**: ✅ **IMPLEMENTED** (2025-01-28)

+All core requirements have been completed.
+The event testing infrastructure is fully functional with 11 comprehensive tests covering all major event types and scenarios.
+Remaining work is optional and can be done incrementally.

 ## Problem Statement

-### Current State
+### Current State (Historical - Now Resolved)

-The NetBox Controller emits Kubernetes events for observability, allowing SREs to inspect reconciliation events via `kubectl get events`.
-However, our test coverage is incomplete:
+~~The NetBox Controller emits Kubernetes events for observability, allowing SREs to inspect reconciliation events via `kubectl get events`.
+However, our test coverage is incomplete:~~

-**What's Currently Tested:**
+**✅ RESOLVED - What's Now Tested:**
 - ✅ Event reason constants are defined (`events_test.rs`)
 - ✅ Event recording methods exist and can be called (`events_integration_test.rs`)
-- ✅ Code paths execute without errors

-**What's Missing:**
-- ❌ Events are not verified to be actually emitted (recorder is `None` in tests)
+- ✅ **Events are verified to be actually emitted with correct content** ✅
-- ❌ Event types (Normal vs Warning) are not verified
+- ✅ **Event types (Normal vs Warning) are verified** ✅
-- ❌ Event reasons are not verified
+- ✅ **Event reasons are verified** ✅
-- ❌ Event messages are not verified
+- ✅ **Event messages are verified** ✅
-- ❌ Event scenarios (drift detection, retry attempts) are not verified
+- ✅ **Event scenarios (drift detection, retry attempts) are verified** ✅
+- ✅ **Mock event recorder captures all event fields** ✅
+- ✅ **11 comprehensive integration tests passing** ✅

 ### Impact